-Using hour meter (A) on diagnostic gauge as a guide, perform all services at the hourly intervals indicated on following pages.
+Using hour meter (A) as a guide, perform all services at the hourly intervals indicated on following pages.
 At each scheduled maintenance interval, perform all previous maintenance operations in addition to the ones specified.
 Keep a record of hourly intervals and services performed, using charts provided in Lubrication and Maintenance Records section.

 IMPORTANT: Recommended service intervals are for normal operating conditions.
-Service MORE OFTEN if engine is operated under adverse conditions.
+Perform maintenance at interval which occurs first, for example, either at 500 hours of operation or every 12 months.
+Service more often if engine operated under adverse conditions.
 Neglecting maintenance can result in failures or permanent damage to the engine.